-- Creativity and innovative thinking are essential life skills that can be developed. - Artists and designers shape artistic investigations, following or breaking with breaking with traditions in pursuit of creative art-making goals. - Artists and designers experiment with forms, structures, materials, concepts, media, and art-making approaches. - Artists and designers balance experimentation and safety, freedom and responsibility while developing and creating artworks. - People create and interact with objects, places, and design that define, shape, enhance, and empower their lives. - Artist and designers develop excellence through practice and constructive critique, reflecting on, revising, and refining work over time. - Artists and other presenters consider various techniques, methods, venues, and criteria when analyzing, selecting, and curating objects artifacts, and artworks for preservation and presentation. - Artists, curators and other consider a variety of factors and methods including evolving technologies when preparing and refining artworks for display and/or when deciding if and how to preserve and protect it. - Objects, artifacts, and artworks collected, preserved, or presented either by artists, museums, or other venues communicate meaning and a record of social, cultural, and political experiences resulting in the cultivating of
+- Creativity and innovative thinking are essential life skills that can be developed. - Artists and designers shape artistic investigations, following or breaking with breaking with traditions in pursuit of creative art-making goals. - Artists and designers experiment with forms, structures, materials, concepts, media, and art-making approaches. - Artists and designers balance experimentation and safety, freedom and responsibility while developing and creating artworks. - People create and interact with objects, places, and design that define, shape, enhance, and empower their lives - Artist and designers develop excellence through practice and constructive critique, reflecting on, revising, and refining work over time. - Artists and other presenters consider various techniques, methods, venues, and criteria when analyzing, selecting, and curating objects artifacts, and artworks for preservation and presentation. - Artists, curators and other consider a variety of factors and methods including evolving technologies when preparing and refining artworks for display and/or when deciding if and how to preserve and protect it. - Objects, artifacts, and artworks collected, preserved, or presented either by artists, museums, or other venues communicate meaning and a record of social, cultural, and political experiences resulting in the cultivating of appreciation and understanding. - Individual aesthetic and empathetic awareness developed through engagement with art can lead to understanding and appreciation of self, others, the natural world, and constructed environments.

-- What questions will foster inquiry, understanding, and transfer learning? - What conditions, attitudes, and behaviors support creativity and innovative thinking? - What factors prevent and encourage people to take risks? - How does collaboration expand the creative process? - How does knowing the contexts histories, and traditions of art forms help us create works of art and design? - Why do artists follow or break from established traditions? - How do artists determine what resources and criteria are needed to formulate artistic investigations? - How does knowing the contexts histories, and traditions of art forms help us create works of art and design?
+- What questions will foster inquiry, understanding, and transfer learning? - What conditions, attitudes, and behaviors support creativity and innovative thinking? - What factors prevent and encourage people to take risks? - How does collaboration expand the creative process? - Why do artists follow or break from established traditions? - How do artists determine what resources and criteria are needed to formulate artistic investigations? - How does knowing the contexts histories and traditions of art forms help us create works of art and design?
 Why do artists follow or break from established traditions?
 How do artists determine what resources and criteria are needed to formulate artistic investigations? - How do artists work?
 How do artists and designers determine whether a particular direction in their work is effective?
 How do artists learn from trial and error? - How do artists and designers care for and maintain materials, tools, and equipment?
-Why is it important safety and health to understand and follow correct procedures in handling materials, tools, and
+Why is it important safety and health to understand and follow correct procedures in handling materials, tools, and equipment?
+What responsibilities come with the freedom to create? - How do objects, places and design shape lives and communities?
+How do artists and designers determine goals for designing or redesigning objects, places, or systems?
+How do artists and designers create works of art or design that effectively communicate?